-This report provides an update of the status of the small pelagic fish stocks in Ghana through 2016.
+This report provides an update of the status of the small pelagic fish stocks in Ghana through 2017.
 It was led by the Scientific and Technical Working Group (STWG) of the USAID/ Sustainable Fisheries Management Project (SFMP).
 The information contained here was obtained from the Fisheries Scientific and Survey Division (FSSD) of the Fisheries Commission (FC) of Ghana and other available information.
-The fish stock assessment was reviewed by the STWG in January 2017.

-In this report we use the best available scientific information to show the status of the stocks in Ghana.
-Although small pelagic stocks extend beyond the borders of Ghana's EEZ, we assume, for management purposes only, that the landings from Ghana form a single small pelagic stock.
-We recognize that this assumption is not true; however, since the landings of Ghana represent a large share in the region of the Gulf of Guinea, the status of this stock will be indicative of the rest of the stock outside the boundaries of Ghana.
+In this report we use the best available scientific information to show the status of small pelagic stocks in Ghana.
+Although these stocks extend beyond the borders of Ghana's EEZ, we assume, for management purposes only, that the landings from Ghana form single small pelagic stock.
+While we recognize that this assumption may not be valid but since the landings realized in the EEZ of Ghana represent a large share of the Gulf of Guinea, it is fair to assume that that this assessment is indicative of the rest of the stock outside the boundaries of Ghana.